 It’s important that you understand WHY you are staying in a position that you think you hate.
 The average person changes careers 12 times in their lifetime.
-Why do so many educators say “I hate teaching,” but never take action to make a change?
+Why do so many educators say, “I hate teaching,” but then never take action to make a change?

 After surveying thousands of teachers and former teachers, I’ve compiled the data to understand the trends behind this unique situation.
 I’ve found teachers often stay in the classroom (even when they are miserable) for three main reasons: